Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

-Objective: Present industry-level data on time between funding rounds.
+Objective: Present industry-level data on time between VC funding rounds.

 At a minimum, entrepreneurs should know the median time to the next funding round, and understand how this key metric varies for different rounds.

 Imagine it is May 1st 2017 and you have a list of three startups with their Series Seed and Series A funding dates.
 The following table presents this hypothetical data set:

 The first two startups in your list have series Seed and Series A funding dates, but the third startup has only a Series Seed date.
 This particular startup (Machine Learning for Children, Inc.) raised Seed funding ten months ago but has not raised its Series A yet.

 Knowing this, what is the median time between funding rounds of these startups?
 The question, of course, is what to do with the third startup.
 The naive approach is to simply dismiss this data point and only use the first two observations.
 But this would be incorrect, as that strategy would answer a very different question, which is: “What is the average time between funding rounds of the subgroup of startups raised funding within the first 16 months?”.
 Dismissing data points that are still “open” underestimates the time to the next round.
 So, how could you get an unbiased estimate?

 This is a solved problem in other disciplines.
 The problem presented by the third startup above is known as “right-hand censoring”.
 Key in epidemiology, this problem arises when a research study is not able to follow a cohort of patients (or customers, companies, etc.) long enough to observe the time of the event of interest for all subjects.
 In our example, right-hand censoring prevents us from seeing today that Machine Learning for Children, Inc. will be able to raise its series A in 18 months (if we were able to see into the future).